 - Of significant interest remains the fact that the canyon serves as home to a small indigenous population known as the Naxi.

 - The principal subsistence of this small, remote group of people comes from serving as guides for hikers and tourists.

 Tiger Leaping Gorge measures roughly 9.3 mi (15 km) in length.
 It also boasts a maximum depth of roughly 12,434 ft (3,790 m).

 The width of both the river and the gorge varies greatly.
-At one point, Tiger Leaping Gorge narrows to a width of only 82 ft (35 m).
+At one point, this marvel of Nature narrows to a width of only 82 ft (35 m).

 The gorge has a natural division into three separate sections.
 It also contains several small waterfalls, as well as a staggering 18 different sections of rapids.

 The gorge also produces numerous types of crystals.